introducing first foods

 Milk-like drinks are not nutritionally similar to cow’s milk, and may be low in protein and other important nutrients.
 If your little one has a cow’s milk allergy, speak to a Registered Dietitian for advice.

-You may offer your baby 3 meals a day, in addition to breastmilk or formula.
+Offer your baby 3 meals a day, in addition to breastmilk or formula.

 Infants of this age should still be given milk feeds responsively, but may want about four feeds a day.